brianjpatterson/qa-engineer-interview/README.md

 As a software QA engineer with 5 years experience, currently in my current project, I am using Selenium WebDriver for automating web application testing.
 Selenium has been widely adopted in the industry for automating web application testing and it is a powerful tool that offers a wide range of functionalities and supports multiple programming languages, that's why it is my go-to automation framework for web application testing.

+# --- Not Yet Answered ---

+# What makes a good manual testing strategy?

+# What makes a good automated testing strategy?

+# How do you normally work with cross-functional partners?

+# What is the difference between a functional and a non-functional test?

+# Do you have any experience with non-functional testing?

+# What bug tracking systems are you familiar with?

+# What are the most common improvements you normally recommend to new teams you join?

+# What is a regression?
+Why are they bad?

+# What is meant by”shifting left”, as it relates to QA?

+# What stage of the PDLC/SDLC should testing begin to get involved?

+# What CI/CD tools have you worked with?
+Which do you prefer and why?

+# What is a test plan?

+# What is the testing cycle?

+# What is a software release?

+# What is SCRUM?

+# What is Kanban?

+# What is the difference between Ruby and Ruby on Rails?

+# What is Cucumber, why do teams use it?

+# Have you ever been involved with testing during the product development phase before it goes to engineering?